hQamonky/IRRemotePi/README.md

 If it's not working, it might be that you are not using the "pi" user.
 If so, refer to the "Use a different user" section bellow.
 If that's not the issue, refer to the "troubleshooting" section.

+## Run at startup
+By default, the service is configured to run at startup.
+Here's how to enable or disable the service:
+Make it run at startup: `sudo systemctl enable qmk_irpi`
+Make it not run at startup: `sudo systemctl disable qmk_irpi`

 ## Hardware installation
 Check out [this documentation](https://github.com/hQamonky/IRRemotePi/tree/master/docs/Hardware%20Installation.md).